-There are many thousands of documents on this website.
+There are many documents on this website.
 Pulling one specific document from that pile in a quarter of a second is difficult - but it is possible, and this page will help you do it.

 The words we use to search

 Firstly let’s look at some search terms people use to find things on this site: Forms, policy, services, job, Lincolnshire etc..

 A lot of them don’t identify a document at all.
 For example, if you type only “Lincolnshire” into the search you get many responses.
 What you are looking for would be buried in there somewhere.

 Searching with such a universal phrase is as good as useless - you’re not going to go through all those many documents to find what you want.
 However if you search using its name in full, it’s probably first on the list.

 But what if I don’t know the full name?

 The answer is to type in what you know.
 Lets say you are looking for information on “Household Waste”.
 If you type in full - “Household Waste” the relevant content is number one in the list.
 The reason is Google is looking for something with all of these words in and so rates that page the highest.

 The more you put into the search box the better the results of the search.
 Using one word rarely gets you to where you want to be.